Tomok/Rust-TypeInformation/README.md

 # serde-meta
 **serde-meta is a framework to get runtime information about rust types**

+** THIS IS CURRENTLY NOT IN A USABLE STATE **

-This library can be used to extend structures with metha information allowing to query them for their fields at runtime.
+This library can be used to extend structures with meta information allowing to query them for their fields at runtime.

 *Note:* This provides read only access only.